Creating and Running Symfony Projects

 Database and Cache Examples

-Relational Database Example (Doctrine ORM)
+Relational Database Examples (Doctrine ORM)

-Configure Database Connection
+Configure the Database Connection

 .env

-file at the project root, uncomment and modify theDATABASE_URL
+file, uncomment and modify theDATABASE_URL

 root

 .
-Fill in according to your ServBay setup.dotenv# .env DATABASE_URL="mysql://root:password@127.0.0.1:3306/servbay_symfony_app?serverVersion=8.0&charset=utf8mb4"
+Adjust as needed for your setup.dotenv# .env DATABASE_URL="mysql://root:password@127.0.0.1:3306/servbay_symfony_app?serverVersion=8.0&charset=utf8mb4"

 1